firstdraft/appdev-lessons/lessons/nouns-verbs-and-grammar.md

 It's a very small language, but it demonstrates the same parts as any other programming language: **data**, **methods**, and **syntax**.

 Got it?
 Good, because that's basically all that there is to any other programming language, too!
-It's just that its vocabulary will be bigger, and it will have a more grammar rules.
+It's just that its vocabulary will be bigger, and it will have more grammar rules.

 ### Ruby's vocabulary